Williams' wish is for a long Stanford stay in her hometown - WHIZ News

 “I told my teammates I want you guys to stay here in my hometown as long as possible,” said Williams, noting she had “50-plus people in the stands.”

-Next up for Stanford is a Tuesday night date with eighth-seeded Oklahoma State (19-8), an 84-61 winner Sunday against No. 9 seed Wake Forest.
+Next up for the Cardinal (26-2) is a Tuesday night date with eighth-seeded Oklahoma State (19-8), an 84-61 winner Sunday against No. 9 seed Wake Forest.

-Other teams securing second-round games: No. 3 seed Georgia beat No. 14 seed Drexel 67-53 on Monday and was awaiting the winner of a late game between Oregon and South Dakota; No. 13 Wright State advanced with a 66-62 upset of No. 4 Arkansas and was set to play the winner of No. 5 Missouri State and No. 12 UC Davis; and seventh-seeded Northwestern after the Wildcats’ 62-51 win over 10 seed UCF.
+Other teams in the Alamo Region advancing to the second round for Wednesday games include: No. 3 seed Georgia (21-6) after it beat No. 14 seed Drexel 67-53 on Monday and will take on sixth-seeded Oregon (14-8) with the Ducks defeating South Dakota 67-47; No. 13 Wright State advanced with a 66-62 upset of No. 4 Arkansas and will play No. 5 Missouri State, which defeated No. 12 UC Davis 70-51 on Monday night; and seventh-seeded Northwestern moved on after the Wildcats’ 62-51 win over 10 seed UCF.

-It’s a long time coming for Northwestern, which returned to the tournament for the first time since 2015 and just the third time since 1993.
+It’s a long time coming for Northwestern (16-8), which returned to the tournament for the first time since 2015 and just the third time since 1993.
+Now the Wildcats will play No. 2 Louisville (24-3) after its 74-43 win against 15th-seeded Marist.

 Oklahoma State didn’t plan to celebrate the first-round win for long.